williamsantosa/williamsantosa/Classwork/README.md

-This folder contains the classwork my Professors have given me permission to publish as well as my notes.
-If you'd like to inquire about any of my work please check my contact information on my github profile page or reach out to my [email](mailto:williamwsantosa@gmail.com) at williamwsantosa@gmail.com.
+Contains classwork my Professors have given me permission to publish as well as my notes.